Redefining Criminal and Civil Justice Tech

 Over the past five years a new wave of startups has emerged aimed at modernizing the criminal and civil justice system, better supporting those affected, and disrupting existing monopolies, often framed around the promise of reducing disparities.
 However, it’s no secret that this space is fraught with ethical concerns as entrepreneurs and impact investors seek to reduce harm while playing by existing industry, policy and regulatory mandates.
 The challenge remains--How can you change the system and help those caught within it without tying your investment’s return or company’s future to the continued existence of that system?

 This investigation and research will be informed and steered by an Advisory Board made up of national leaders such as activists, investors, and entrepreneurs working in and around prison and criminal and civil justice change.
+In early September, we convened the Advisory Board in a virtual Summit to discuss how to move forward in defining criminal and civil justice tech from an ethical, human-centered perspective (here's what we heard at the Summit).
 Learn more about our Advisory Board and their work below.

 We will release the culminating market assessment research which will highlight: